 Our Top Secure Linux Distros for Security, Privacy & Anonymity

 1. Qubes OS

-Qubes OS is an ideal choice for users looking to mitigate risk by compartmentalizing their digital life.
+Qubes OS is an ideal choice for users looking to mitigate risk by compartmentalizing their digital lives.
 A key feature of this operating system is the confinement of high-risk applications to separate virtual machines.
 Multiple virtual machines - or “Qubes” - are used to organize and separate systems around ‘work’, ‘personal’, ‘Internet’ and so on.
-These Qubes, which are conveniently color-coded to help users differentiate them, are highly secure and can offer privacy advocates peace of mind in an increasingly invasive digital environment.
-As a result of this compartmentalization, if you happen to download malware to your work machine, your personal files won’t be affected and vice versa.
+These Qubes, conveniently color-coded to help users differentiate them, are highly secure and can offer privacy advocates peace of mind in an increasingly invasive digital environment.
+As a result of this compartmentalization, if you download malware to your work machine, your personal files won’t be affected, and vice versa.

-Integration of various Qubes is provided by the Application Viewer, which creates an illusion for the user that all system applications execute natively on the desktop - when in reality they are hosted in isolation in separate Qubes.
-The Dom0 domain manager, which manages the virtuals disks of all other VMs, is isolated from the network to prevent attacks originating from an infected VM.
+Integration of various Qubes is provided by the Application Viewer, which creates an illusion for the user that all system applications execute natively on the desktop - when, in reality, they are hosted in isolation in separate Qubes.
+The Dom0 domain manager, which manages the virtual disks of all other VMs, is isolated from the network to prevent attacks from an infected VM.

 In a conversation with the LinuxSecurity editors, Qubes OS Community Manager Andrew David Wong elaborated, “Rather than attempting to fix all of the security bugs in software, Qubes assumes that all software is buggy and compartmentalizes it accordingly, so that when flaws are inevitably exploited, the damage is contained and the user's most valuable data is protected.”